IgA nephropathy is a disease caused by the reaction of the kidneys to IgA proteins.

 - Mild cases may recover with or without treatment

-- Good blood pressure control: Healthy eating, Regular physical activity
+- Good blood pressure control: healthy eating and regular physical activity

 - May use fish oil supplement